EsaLongs/EESM6000C_CL/Lab_4/README.md

 ### Firmware and Testbench
 The Firmware and the Testbench establish communication via the mprj_io signal.
 The testbench designates mprj_io[23:16] as the checkbits for assessing the project's status.
 When the firmware initializes the FIR engine, it sets the checkbits to 8'A5.
 This serves as a signal to the testbench, prompting it to begin verifying the FIR output and measuring the latency.

 Once the FIR processing is finished, the firmware instructs the CPU to set the checkbits to 8'h5A.
-The testbench then compares the final Y[n] output with a reference output and logs the latency.
+The testbench then compares the final Y[n] output with a reference output and logs the latency

 ## Waveform
 ![Screenshot 2025-05-08 at 9.54.51 PM](https://hackmd.io/_uploads/r1XvdE5glx.png)